 6- Easier access

 Employees may now work from nearly anywhere in the globe, and your firm must enable instant access to business documents.
+Gartner says that professionals spend 50% of their time searching for information, and on average, take 18 minutes to locate each document.

 One of the most significant document management system benefits is its ability to provide requested documents to users from the palm of their hands.